Ovo Energy Reviews - is it 100% green?

 “Their customer service is wonderful, they are polite and friendly, prompt and thorough, whichever way you contact them."

-There are also a small proportion of OVO customers that have not experienced such great service once they have got through.
-On some occasions customers have been frustrated at not having their problem solved or experienced unhelpful staff.
+There are also a small proportion of OVO Energy reviews that do not report such great service.
+On some occasions, customers have been frustrated at not having their problem solved or experienced unhelpful staff.
 Some have also been left reeling after OVO have demanded payment for debts or having their details forwarded to debt collection agencies.

 “I found their staff 50/50 helpful-unhelpful.
 After spending hours trying to fix the above problem and contacting them numerous times, I felt completely and utterly let down and more than anything else, like they just did not care."

-Overall though, OVO’s customer service tends to be top notch in the vast majority of cases and in our experience they do a good job at helping customers with most issues that pop up.
+Overall, however, OVO Energy reviews suggest that its customer service tends to be top-notch in the vast majority of cases and, in our experience, they do a good job at helping customers with most issues that pop up.

 2. Tariffs & Prices

-Another key aspect to consider when switching supplier is how much you’ll end up paying for your energy bills.
-For households, OVO offer two main tariffs, the ‘Better Energy’ tariff (12 months fixed) and the ‘2 Year Fixed’ tariff which both offer fixed prices for a set period.
+Another key aspect to consider when switching suppliers is how much you’ll end up paying for your energy bills.
+For households, Ovo offers two main tariffs, the ‘Better Energy’ tariff (12 months fixed) and the ‘2 Year Fixed’ tariff which both offer fixed prices for a set period.

 |Pure Planet||Bulb||Tonik Energy||OVO Energy|

-Our fictional family would pay around £1,157 per year with OVO Energy.
-In comparison, Pure Planet came out at £863 per year, Bulb were £876 per year and Tonik quoted £901 per year for equal usage.
-So OVO Energy could cost you £294 more a year than the cheapest green supplier, and that’s without even including the 100% renewable electricity and 50% green gas add-ons.
-At £5 each per month, these green energy upgrades would add £120 a year, bumping up the total annual bill to a whopping £1,277!
+Our fictional family would pay around £1,110 per year with Ovo Energy.
+In comparison, Pure Planet came out at £959 per year, Bulb waswere £994 per year and Tonik quoted £1,175 per year for equal usage.
+So, while it’s not the most expensive on offer, Ovo Energy could cost you around £150 more a year than the cheapest green supplier.

-Unlike many other green suppliers, a unfortunately OVO still charge an ‘exit fee’ of £30 for electricity-only customers or £60 for dual fuel customers.
+Unfortunately, unlike many other green suppliers, Ovo still charges an ‘exit fee’ of £30 for electricity-only customers or £60 for dual fuel customers.
 This means you would have to pay before switching again to a new supplier again in the future.
 We’re not big fans of this practice and although it’s not a huge amount of money, it’s something to be aware of before signing up.

 To make up for this however, they do offer an equal discount for going paperless and doing everything online.
 This is a nice touch and makes the exit fee less of a issue.